-The regulations may be different for different zones, uses within a zone, standards of works and services provided, (e.g., different parcel sizes when on sewer or on a septic tank) or siting circumstance, (e.g., different setbacks for residences along a watercourse).
-Like uses must be treated similarly within a zone, (e.g., the rules for single family dwellings in the same zone and in similar circumstances must be applied uniformly).
+The regulations may be different for different zones, uses within a zone, standards of works and services provided, (e.g., different parcel sizes when on sewer or septic tank) or siting circumstance (e.g., different setbacks for residences along a watercourse).
+Like uses must be treated similarly within a zone, (e.g., uniformly applied rules for single family dwellings in the same zone and in similar circumstances).

-The zoning bylaw can include incentives for the provision of amenities or affordable housing by establishing higher levels of density if the conditions are met [LGA s.482].
+The zoning bylaw can include incentives for provision of amenities or affordable housing by establishing higher levels of density if the conditions are met [LGA s.482].
 This is sometimes called "bonus zoning" or "density bonusing."
 The bylaw can only use density as an inducement; it cannot provide for additional uses if the conditions are met.

 Rezoning can be initiated by a property owner or by the local government.
 Rezoning of individual properties, including creating a new zoning category for an individual property, is permitted.
-If a local government has zoning it must also have a procedures bylaw that establishes the process for owners to apply for rezoning [LGA s.
-460] and it must establish a board of variance to whom property owners who face particular hardship can apply for minor relaxations of full compliance with the regulations [LGA s.
+If a local government has zoning, it must also have a procedures bylaw to establish the process for owners to apply for rezoning [LGA s.
+460], as well as a board of variance to whom property owners who face particular hardship can apply for minor relaxations of compliance with the regulations [LGA s.
 536].
-A fee to cover the cost of processing the applications may be charged [LGA s.
+A fee to cover the cost of application processing may be charged [LGA s.
 462].
-The council or board must consider any rezoning applications that they receive, but they are not obliged to introduce a bylaw before turning down an application.
+Council or board must consider any rezoning applications received, but are not obliged to introduce a bylaw before turning down an application.